SylvanFranklin/password/README.md

 # Password Manager

 Lightweight and secure password manager build with the Tauri framework and a Sveltekit frontend.
+Learning Project for both Tauri and Rust.
+Binary is somewhat out of date and not indended for acutal use currently.
+The password maneger has an advanced encryption scheme and a modern UI.

-### Convenient
+### Features
 Fuzzy Find, Password generator, quick copy, keyboard shortcuts, location caching, responsive UI.

 ![alt text](imgs/main.png)